oracle-livelabs/adb/atp-twitter-api/api-collection/api-collection.md

     ![installation of modules](images/python-path.png)

     - if you have 3.10 version of python installed, be sure to install 3.9 now.
+Use this [link](https://www.python.org/downloads/release/python-390/) to install (Select the version that matches your computer).
-If you have both, that is no problem for VSCode as you can change the Python Interpreter.
+    - If you have both, that is no problem for VSCode as you can change the Python Interpreter.
 Use **CMD+Shift+P** to type **Python: Select Interpreter**

     ![VSCode search bar](images/python-interpreter.png)